What is autism?

 - Lower birth weight, and premature birth

 Research has identified that every individual on the autism spectrum has different neurology to each other, further supporting the notion that autism is a spectrum of conditions.
-Some areas that research is looking at includes:
+While there have been a range of research studies into these areas, more research is needed.

 The facts about autism and common misconceptions